tesa1/ChIP_Zwart_public/README.md

 ## 4. Troubleshooting  <a name="troubles"></a>
 It may happen that the piepline returns errors saying that certain python or R packages are not found even though the `chip_zwart` conda environment is loaded. <br>
-To solve this problem it is sufficient to unload all the conda environments (included the `base` one) by typing `conda deactivate` until all the environment are detached: `your.name@harris:~$`
+You may have conda envs installed already on your system which do not work well with activated `chip_zwart`.
+One way to try to solve this is to continuously deactivate all conda envs by typing `conda deactivate` until all the environment are detached: `your.name@youserver:~$`

 Now load again the ChIP pipeline environment by typing `conda activate chip_zwart`. <br> Check then that the pipeline is using the correct python version by typing `which python`. <br> The command should return something like `/home/your.name/.conda/envs/chip_zwart/bin/python` instead of `/usr/bin/python`.